hemangimistry2806/Mouse_Control_Gesture_With_Using_With_Hands/README.md

 A powerful hand-gesture-based virtual mouse system using **MediaPipe**, **OpenCV**, and **PyAutoGUI**.
 Control your computer cursor using **just your hand** — no sensor, no gloves, no expensive hardware.

-This project is perfect for Computer Vision learners, AI enthusiasts, or anyone who wants to feel like Tony Stark (or a Super Saiyan 😤).
+This project is perfect for Computer Vision learners, AI enthusiasts, or anyone who wants to feel like Tony Stark.

 ---